 The Investment Manager has been given full authority to act on behalf of the Group in certain situations.
-Under the terms of the Investment Management Agreement (as disclosed in Note 18), subject to the overall supervision of the Board, the Investment Manager advises on the investment strategy of the Group, advises the Group on its borrowing policy and advises on the use of, and management of, derivatives and hedging by the Company.
+Under the terms of the Investment Management Agreement (as disclosed in Note 19), subject to the overall supervision of the Board, the Investment Manager advises on the investment strategy of the Group, advises the Group on its borrowing policy.